sharner/sdss-mule/README.md

 The main idea of this demonstration is that Mule can accelerate the data science by making it easy to pull data from different systems.
 To demonstrate this, we will first split the data into three groups for `customer data`, `billing data`, and `transaction data`, which will be imported into `Salesforce`, `Postgres`, and `S3`, respectively.
 The demonstration will then show how to fetch data from these systems using Mule as part of an ML pipeline.

 First, run the R function to prepare the data and install R packages.
 Set `INSTALL_DIR` to be the base directory of this repo.
+Run the following in the terminal:

 ```
 BASE_DIR="$HOME/sdss-mule"